Winter Bike Clinic Wrap Up

 Which Bike Should I Ride?

-- Aluminium doesn't rust, powder coated bikes (like Simcoe and Detroit Bikes) are intended to stand up to harsher conditions than painted bikes.
+Aluminium doesn't rust; powder coated and galvanized steel bikes (like Achielle, and Detroit Bikes) are intended to stand up to harsher conditions than regular steel painted bikes.

 How Should I Prepare My Bike?